Kurento/kurento/source/glossary.rst

          It is based on :term:`WebSocket` that uses :term:`JSON-RPC` V2.0 messages for making requests and sending responses.

-    Kurento Server
+    Kurento Media Server
-         **Kurento Server** is the core element of Kurento since it responsible for media transmission, processing, loading and recording.
-It is composed by two
+         **Kurento Media Server** is the core element of Kurento since it responsible for media transmission, processing, loading and recording.
-         componets: the Kurento Media Server (KMS) and the Kurento Control Server (KCS).

     Maven
         `Maven <http://maven.apache.org/>`_ is a build automation tool used primarily for Java projects.